 "Alleluia: An American Hymnal", performed by the Kansas City Chorale directed by Charles Bruffy.
 The Kansas City Chorale is an outstanding professional classical choral group of 24-25 singers.
 This CD (NI5568) was released in 1998 by the British label Nimbus Records.
 However: WARNING!: The table of contents on the backliner of the CD states that the recording contains three works (tunes Invitation, Exultation, Maitland) from Southern Harmony (pub.
 1834), two works (tunes Wondrous Love, Saints Bound for Heaven) from The Sacred Harp (pub.
 1844), along with one additional shape-note tune (Nettleton), four Shaker songs, six African American spirituals, and four modern works.
 This wording leads the purchaser to believe that five of the shape-note hymns are performed directly from the tunebook editions cited.
 However, after purchase of the CD for around $16.00, removal of the shrink-wrap, and inspection of the inside table of contents, one finds that all of the shape-note works are neo-Romantic choral arrangements by Alice Parker (with or without Robert Shaw), Roy Ringwald, or James Mulholland.
 While these arrangements are beautiful, the failure to note on the CD's backliner that arrangements are presented is an insult to the shape-note hymnody movement (through the implication that the original tunebook versions have no present-day existence except through arrangements), as well as a disservice to the arrangers (through insufficient acknowledgment).

 "Music of the American Revolution: The Birth of Liberty," performed the Continental Harmony Singers (Neely Bruce, conductor), the Liberty Tree Wind Players, the American Fife Ensemble, Seth McCoy (tenor), Sherrill Milnes (baritone), and others.
 This 1996 CD is a reissue of a 1976 New World LP.
 The recording contains 20 selections covering a variety of types of music from the Revolutionary War period.
 Of interest to shape-note singers are four choral pieces by composers Billings ("Lamentation over Boston"and "Independence") and Wood ("Warren" and "A Hymn on Peace"), sung by the highly-vibratoed Continental Harmony.
 The other selections include marching music and traditional songs, some sung by current operatic superstar Sherrill Milnes.
 The scholarly liner notes by Richard Crawford are unusually extensive.
 New World Records 80276-2.
-Order from record stores, mail order houses, or directly from New World Records at 212-290-1685.
+Order from online record stores or directly from New World Records at 212-290-1685.

 "The Carol Album" and "The Christmas Album," by the Taverner Consort, directed by Andrew Parrott.
 The Taverner Consort has issued three Christmas CDs in recent years.
 Berkley Moore writes: "The first and best was "The Carol Album" in 1990 (Capitol CDC 7-49809-2).
 It contains "The Babe of Bethlehem," Ingalls' "Redemption," and an English West Gallery hymn.
 The 1992 "The Christmas Album," contains Billings' "Judea" and "Shiloh" as well as a West Gallery fuging tune.
 The 1993 recording "The Carol Album 2" contains no shape-note tunes.
 All three CDs contain Christmas music in a great variety of styles and are on the EMI label."
-Available in record stores and online outlets.

 "Carols from the Old and New Worlds," sung by the Theatre of Voices directed by Paul Hillier.
 Hillier's recent early music a cappella group issued in 1994 this Christmas CD.
 Included are the American shape-note tunes The Shepherd's Star, Sherburne, Ingalls' The Apple Tree, Christmas Hymn, Belcher's Carol, and Eltham.
 Available in or through record stores.
 Harmonia Mundi HMU907079.